-Poland implements policy actions in four out of the six policy areas of the MOVING framework.
-One policy area received the highest initiatives that promote physical activity in schools, community, and recreation (M) with physical activity opportunities in the workplace and training (O) receiving a moderate assessment.
+Poland implements policy actions in 4 out of the 6 policy areas of the MOVING framework.
+One policy area received the highest initiatives that promote physical activity in schools, community and recreation (M), with physical activity opportunities in the workplace and training (O) receiving a moderate assessment.

 Greater attention should be given to these policy areas (M, O) as weaknesses were identified in community initiatives and financial incentives to promote physical activity (M) and all areas of physical activity promotion in the workplace and across multiple professions (O).
 Gaps were further identified in a lack of physical activity in schools (M) alongside public awareness campaigns (N).

 No action was taken in transport infrastructure to promote active societies (I) and providing training within healthcare and outpatient settings (G).
 Therefore, these areas should be prioritised.
 Much more needs to be done to improve all areas of structures and surroundings which promote physical activity (V), where a poor assessment was achieved.